datagrok-ai/public/help/develop/admin/quality-assurance.md

   4. Packaging the platform in Docker containers
   5. [Snyk](https://snyk.io/) and [Grype](https://github.com/anchore/grype/)
   check for vulnerabilities
-* Docker Hub stores built artifacts, such as compiled code and packages, that are generated during the build process.
+* Docker Hub stores built artifacts, such as compiled code and packages that are generated during the build process.
 * Ansible automates the process of provisioning and configuring servers for deployment.